primedteam/Sarah-Bot/README.md

 # Primed Hosting Sarah Bot
-The Bot Primed Hosting has created.
+The Bot Primed Hosting has created..

 ## How to setup
 1. Edit config.json